-Prerequisites: EDSP 5302, 5311, 5335, and 5319 or permission of the Dean
+Prerequisites: EDSP 5302, 5311, 5335, and 5319

 This course is an introduction to appraisal techniques and instruments used to identify the presence or absence of handicapping conditions.
 Administration, scoring, interpretation, preparation of written reports and the development of IEPs will be taught in this course.
 Students must be computer literate.
 (Offered also as EPSY 6344.)